 Example – Myra drove at an average speed of 30 miles per hour for T hours and then at an average speed of 60 miles/hr for the next T hours.
 If she made no stops during the trip and reached her destination in 2T hours, what was her average speed in miles per hour for the entire trip?

-Solution: Here, time for which Myra traveled at the two speeds is same.
+Solution: Here, the time for which Myra traveled at the two speeds is the same.

 Average Speed = (a + b)/2 = (30 + 60)/2 = 45 miles per hour

 Concept 2 – Relative Speed, Time and distance Question SBI Clerk

 Relative speed is defined as the speed of a moving object with respect to another.
 When two objects are moving in the same direction, the relative speed is calculated as their difference.
 When the two objects are moving in opposite directions, the relative speed is computed by adding the two speeds.

 Case 1: Relative Speed of 2 bodies = Sum of their individual Speeds if they are moving in the opposite direction